 This is the time of year people start turning on their heaters to settle in for a frigid winter.
 Unfortunately, when some heating systems start up, especially if it hasn’t undergone a fall heating tune-up, there are some issues that need to be examined.
 A major problem you may discover is your furnace making weird noises – take a look at these furnace noises you should never ignore.

 If you hear a loud raking sound that sounds like metal on metal, there is probably something wrong with the blower wheel.
-If you hear a noise like this, turn off your furnace immediately and call Aramendia Plumbing, Heating and Air, A Service Experts Company to inspect the furnace.
+If you hear a noise like this, turn off your furnace immediately and call Aramendia Plumbing, Heating and Air to inspect the furnace.
 There are multiple things that could be wrong with the blower wheel.
 First, it might just be loose and if the part is not too harmed, can be tightened.
 Second, it may be that the blower wheel is broken and will require replacement.
 Or third, it could be that the motor mount actually broke, causing the entire blower assembly to shake uncontrollably.
 One of our service technicians would be happy to come to your home and take a look, and get you back to the noiseless and cozy home you have come to love.

 Loud Bang When Furnace Starts